 Do you currently use Customer Loyalty software?

-While both the physical loyalty card and point-system are still very successful tactics, a different type of loyalty market is emerging.
+While retailers find success with both the physical loyalty card and point-system, a different type of loyalty market is emerging.
 This market responds to the new type of interaction happening between brands and consumers.
-Because of the constant connectivity of the internet, the majority of interactions consumers have with an organization will not result in a purchase.
+Since customers engage with retailers in many online spaces, the majority of interactions consumers have with an organization will not result in a purchase.

 This type of interaction is a response to consumer expectations, but it typically requires integrating a software platform dedicated to rewarding customers.
 This guide details the features of customer loyalty software, examines how businesses can measure ROI, and discusses the continued use of purchase-based loyalty programs.